Milligan White Family History

 john_edith_milligan_family

 John Milligan expanded his land holdings and at one point had 16 quarter-sections.
 He built a hotel in Bon Accord in 1914 which housed the first bank, a barber shop and restaurant.
 In 1942 the youngest son, Geoffrey Eaton was killed in World War II.
-He was a pilot (at the age of twenty) and was shot down, over Polder St. Philipsland, Holland.
-See; Victims of World War II on St. Philipsland;.
+He was a pilot in the Bomber command (at the age of twenty) and the Stirling he piloted was shot down, over Polder St. Philipsland, Holland.

 John and Edith retired to Victoria in the 1940s. johnedith1946ornot